Table of Contents

 One of the foremost important queries on the minds of most would-be nursing students is this: in terms of money, how much does school of nursing cost?

 Just like any other school student contemplating a major, cost is a huge consideration for anyone hoping to enroll in nursing school.
-The following four factors will impact what you pay for your education.
+The following four factors will impact what you pay for your education:.

 Four factors impacting the cost of nursing school

-• Nursing degrees — The largest fee students and parents face is for tuition.
+The largest fee students and parents face is for tuition.
 How much you pay depends on several factors, chief among them the type of education you pursue.
 There are numerous ways to become a nurse.
 You can enroll in an associate degree program, a bachelor’s degree program, a licensed practical nurse (LPN) or licensed vocational nurse (LVN) program, or a bridge program for LPNs or LVNs.
 Each program offering encompasses a totally different cost related to it.

-• Pursuing a bachelor’s — Tuition fees for a Bachelor of Science degree in nursing (BSN) range anywhere from $40,000 to well over $100,000 each year in private institutions and large universities.
+Tuition fees for a Bachelor of Science degree in nursing (BSN) range anywhere from $40,000 to well over $100,000 each year in private institutions and large universities.
 This degree typically takes four years to complete.

-• The Associate option — If it’s important to you to begin your nursing career quickly, an associate degree in nursing could be the right step since it only requires two years to finish.
+If it’s important to you to begin your nursing career quickly, an associate degree in nursing could be the right step since it only requires two years to finish.
 Another option is to enroll in a licensed practical nursing or licensed vocational nursing program.
 Those only require about a year to complete.
 Each of these programs costs significantly less than a four-year bachelor’s degree program.
 Once you’ve gained some actual experience, you’ll have the background to enroll in an RN-to-BSN bridge program.
-Once again, the cost of these degrees varies by the school.
+Once again, the cost of these degrees varies by school.
 Ask your employer if they offer tuition reimbursement for programs such as this.

 Also read Top Nursing Scholarships for International Students

 The cost factor considerations above aside, it’s important to factor in the miscellaneous costs of nursing school because they can begin to add up.
 For example, textbooks, nursing gowns and uniforms, and health insurance are other costs you’ll need to cover.
 Every year, expect to spend anywhere from $1,000 to more than $3,000 for textbooks.
-As a nursing student, you’ll also be required to wear uniforms and purchase your own medical devices such as a stethoscope, blood pressure apparatus, watch, goggles, thermometer and more.
-Items like these can span from $300 to $500.
+As a nursing student, you’ll also be required to wear uniforms and purchase your own medical devices, such as a stethoscope, blood pressure apparatus, watch, goggles, thermometer and more.
+Items like these can range from $300 to $500.
 Your health insurance is another important consideration, costing from about $1,000 to more than $4,000 each year.
 Application fees and laboratory fees should also be on your list of eventual expenses.

 As with other degrees, living expenses should be a major part of your college budget.

 These expenses vary greatly as they pertain to where your school is located, whether you’re living at home and more.
-Conservatively speaking, expect housing, meals and other expenses to cost between $10,000 to $20,000 a year.
+Conservatively speaking, expect housing, meals and other expenses to cost between $10,000 and $20,000 a year.

 Numbers like this might begin to seem overwhelming.
 If they are, the Free Application for Federal Student Aid (FAFSA) is a great place to start seeking help to fund your nursing education.
 And in fact, you might consider going the student loan route.

-The important idea here is to keep focused on the end goal — a rewarding and impactful nursing job in the health care profession.
+The important idea here is to keep focused on the end goal — a rewarding and impactful nursing job in the healthcare profession.

 Also read 10 Best Nursing schools in Canada